 The Wooly Willy Magnetic Drawing set proves the wisdom of the adage, “If it ain’t broke, don’t fix it.”
 The toy was initially brought to market in 1955 and remains virtually unchanged today, with more than 75 million copies sold along the way.

 Wooly Willy consists of a drawing of male face housed under a plastic, anti-static bubble, and a magnetic wand.
-The bubble cover contains magnetite powder, and kids use the drawing wand move the dust around and endow Willy with facial hair.
-Once Willy’s mustache, beard, sideburns, eyebrows, and hair are in place, kids can pass the wand on the under-side of the card to make the powder stand on end for a bushier appearance.
+The bubble cover contains magnetite powder, and kids use the drawing wand to move the dust around and endow Willy with facial hair.
+Once Willy’s moustache, beard, sideburns, eyebrows, and hair are in place, kids can pass the wand on the under-side of the card to make the powder stand on end for a bushier appearance.